Neonatal diabetes

 Neonatal diabetes, also called neonatal diabetes mellitus, is a condition that affects an infant’s ability to produce insulin.

 Infants with neonatal diabetes do not produce enough insulin, which leads to high levels of glucose (sugar) in the blood.
-The condition is similar to Type I diabetes, which affects people later in life.
+The condition is similar to type I diabetes, which affects people later in life.

 There are two main types of neonatal diabetes:

-This type usually disappears by one year of age, but may reappear at adolescence (12-17 years of age).
+1. Transient neonatal diabetes mellitus - This type usually disappears by one year of age, but may reappear at adolescence (12-17 years of age).
 This is the most common type of neonatal diabetes.

-This type remains for life.
+2. Permanent neonatal diabetes mellitus - This type remains for life.

-What are the causes of Pediatric Neonatal Diabetes?
+What are the causes of neonatal diabetes?

 Neonatal diabetes is caused by a single gene mutation, which affects the production of insulin.